GLIDE-LLC/docs/github-branches-workflow/README.md

 - All developers will create there own `developer branches` from this branch for any type of code edits

+- This will branch out of `master branch` after initial project setup

 - `Release branches` will be created from this branch to release new theme versions

 <br>